 - Shoulder instability: recurrent dislocation of the shoulder can cause repeated impingement of the rotator cuff tendons

 - Impingement of the rotator cuff tendons: impingement occurs between the humeral head and the acromion or coracoacromial ligament

 - Pain and tenderness in your shoulder, especially when reaching overhead, reaching behind your back, lifting, pulling or sleeping on the affected side

 The most common symptom is pain.
 You may experience it when you reach up to comb your hair, bend your arm back to put on a jacket or carry something heavy.
 Lying on the affected shoulder also can be painful.
 If you have a severe injury, such as a large tear, you may experience continuous pain and muscle weakness.

 Video Image Placeholder

 Procedural options include cortisone injections to the subacromial bursa if the rotator cuff injury is bursal-sided, injections to the glenohumeral joint if the pathology is articular-sided.
 These injections help with pain but may actually weaken the tendon.
 The relief may be temporary.
 It can provide longer lasting relief if the condition is treated in conjunction with physical therapy.
 The pain relief will allow for better participation in therapy.
-Regenerative-type injections (such as platelet-rich plasma [PRP] or stem cell injections) can theoretically provide longer lasting pain relief and improved function by stimulating the body’s own natural healing response.
+Regenerative-type injections (such as platelet-rich plasma [PRP]) can theoretically provide longer lasting pain relief and improved function by stimulating the body’s own natural healing response.